Nigel Griffiths: Political career

 Between 2005 and 2007, Griffiths served as Deputy Leader of the House of Commons, deputising for both Geoff Hoon and then Jack Straw.
 He resigned over the renewal of the British Trident system in March 2007.

 In 2006, Nigel Griffiths has commented on the debate over veils stating "The justification I have heard is that some Muslim women feel 'comfortable' wearing the full veil, but it doesn't make others comfortable."

 In March 2009, The News of the World alleged that Griffiths had an extramarital affair in his House of Commons office.
 He later admitted to this and apologised.
 He subsequently launched a legal action against the newspaper for invading his privacy and obtaining the material that supported the allegations "in an extremely underhand way".

-In May 2009, The Daily Telegraph reported Griffiths had attempted to claim £3,600 for a TV, DVD and digital radio to watch and listen to Scottish broadcasts.
+In May 2009, The Daily Telegraph reported Griffiths had attempted to claim £3,600 for a television, DVD and digital radio to watch and listen to Scottish broadcasts.
 The claim was rejected by the Fees Office.

 On 31 January 2010, Griffiths announced that he would stand down at the 2010 general election, and said that he would be taking up a job with an "international educational institution".

 In late 2015 Griffiths became Scottish Co-ordinator of the Labour Leave campaign.
 In January 2016 he "stole a march on his old ally Gordon Brown, unveiling an anti-EU poster as the former PM was preparing to launch the party’s Scottish campaign for staying in."
 In the same month Griffiths helped to set up the cross-party Grassroots Out group.